-- (9) Parking, Surface or Structured.
+- (8) Parking, Surface or Structured Parking.
 Allow for the use of parking lifts within the required envelope of any parking garage.
-See subdistrict development standards for other specific parking criteria. - (10) Health and Fitness Studios.
-These uses will be considered for upper level use, provided that such establishments are compatible with adjacent residential uses. - (11) Retail Sales.
-In the Pacific Avenue Retail District, second level retail sales are allowed subject to the approval an Administrative Use Permit when the second level is connected to the same business on the ground floor, subject to being compatible with and minimizing impacts to nearby residents.
-Riverwalk retail is allowed subject to the approval of an Administrative Use Permit to publicly activate the Riverwalk.
-Retail space should be evaluated in the context of adjacent projects to ensure uses are compatible, active and enhance the Riverwalk. - (12) Art Galleries and Museums.
-These uses shall be open to the public. - (13) Communication Facilities.
-Uses are subject to the regulations in Part 15 of Chapter 24.12.
+See subdistrict development standards for other specific parking criteria. - (9) Indoor Recreational Uses (e.g., hHealth and Fitness Studios club, yoga studios).
+These uses will be considered for upper level use, provided that such establishments are compatible with adjacent residential uses. - | (10) Retail Sales.
+In the Pacific Avenue Retail District, second level retail sales is are allowed subject to the approval an Administrative Use Permit when the second level is connected to the same business on the ground floor, subject to being compatible with and minimizing impacts to nearby residents.
+Front Street leveeRiverwalk retail is allowed subject to the approval of an Administrative Use Permit to publicly activate the Riverwalk.
+Retail space should be evaluated in the context of adjacent projects to ensure uses are compatible, active and enhance the Riverwalk. - (11) Art Galleries and Museums.
+These uses shall be open to the public. - (12) Wireless Communication Facilities, subject to the regulations in Part 15 of Chapter 24.12.

-Figure A-1: Downtown Plan Height
+Figure A-1: Downtown Plan Heights